aprevost/SalesTaxExercise/README.md

 - the Eclipse project files are included in the repository.
 So it should be possible to create the new Eclipse project on your local machine by simply running File -> Import... -> Git -> Projects from Git.

 - the project files should be backwards-compatible with previous recent versions of Eclipse, but this has not been tested.

+- in Eclipse, to produce the output above in the Console window you should be able to just right-click on [src/com/teksystems/salestaxexercise/runners/SalesTaxExerciseRunner.java](src/com/teksystems/salestaxexercise/runners/SalesTaxExerciseRunner.java) in the Project Explorer or Package Explorer view to Run As -> Java Application

 2) The JDK used for implementing, testing, and running this project was JDK 14.0.2.